ibm-cloud-docs/account/index.md

    * The account is free - no credit card required.
    * The account never expires.
    * You can use one org in one {{site.data.keyword.Bluemix_notm}} region.
-   * Basic {{site.data.keyword.Bluemix_notm}} support for free.
-Basic support is provided for non-production environments or workloads where traditional severities are not used and specific response times are not stipulated.
    * You receive email notifications about your account status and quota limits.
    * Your Cloud Foundry apps can access up to 256 MB of free, instantaneous runtime memory per month.
    * You can provision one instance of any service in the [{{site.data.keyword.Bluemix_notm}} catalog ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/?search=label:lite%20lite){: new_window} that has a Lite plan.